Gunsmoke season 2: Broadcast

 Season two aired Saturdays at 10:00-10:30 pm (EST) on CBS.

 Home media

 The second season was released on DVD by Paramount Home Entertainment in two volumes.
 The first 20 episodes were released on January 8, 2008, and the remaining 19 episodes were released on May 27, 2008.

+(In the Season 2, Volume 1 set, the seventh episode of Season 2, "How to Cure a Friend", was mistakenly replaced by the similarly-titled "How to Kill a Friend", which was the eleventh episode of Season 4.
+To make up for this error, "How to Cure a Friend" was included as an extra on Disc 3 of the Season 4, Volume 1 set.)

 Reception

 After failing to finish in the Nielsen ratings top 30 in its first season, Gunsmoke finished season 2 at number 8, the highest rated Western for the season.